moneybutton/yours-core/README.md

 Datt is a community, business, product and technology.
 The dattdocs repo is to store documentation on all of these aspects of Datt.

+All of our documents are in a draft state and are subject to change.

 - For a basic outline of the project, see [general/plan.md](https://github.com/dattnetwork/dattdocs/blob/master/general/plan.md).
 - For an updated list of relevant links and resources outside of Datt, see